 Kids Ghostbus Tour

 Dublin’s spookiest family attraction is here- Ghost Bus Kids!
 A family friendly version of the Famous Ghost bus tour guarantees a perfect day out... with lots of screams, spooky stories, and games for all the family!
 Take the kids on a fantastic tour of the darker side of Dublin's history and hear the gruesome stories of Dublin's worst fiends.
 For kids aged around 7-14 this ghost tour is filled with spine –tingling and scary stories of Dublin while at the same time being filled with loads of laughter and fun.
 Dublin’s history is packed with all things ghoulish, from Mad Vikings, Body Snatchers to Count Dracula.

 One of our favourite attractions in Dublin!
 Dublin is home to the largest enclosed park in all of Europe, and it so happens that the Phoenix Park is full of plenty of things to do with the whole family.
 A little known fact is that the Phoenix Park Visitor Centre puts on workshops every Sunday morning from 10.00-12.30 and they’re free of charge!
 The workshops have various themes ranging from nature awareness, history and heritage to arts and crafts and are suitable from kids aged 5-12.
 The Phoenix Park is filled with sites of great historical and cultural significance.
 From the President’s official residence to Farmleigh House.
 Wild deer also roam the park, and while visitors to the park are required to keep their distance from the deer, you can still get a great look at those magnificent creatures.
 Also, if animals are your thing you should definitely pay a visit to the next place on our list…

-Hop Off at stop No.27 on our DoDublin Tour to visit the Phoenix Park
+Hop Off at the Phoenix Park bus stop on our DoDublin Tour.